 - How to Escape from a Car Hanging over the Edge of a Cliff

-These days I am reading His Excellency: George Washington, the work of Pulitzer Prize-winning historian, Joseph Ellis.
-Part of his book carefully chronicles the painstaking journey that was the War of Independence as well as the persevering spirit of Washington.
+In his book, His Excellency: George Washington, Pulitzer Prize-winning historian Joseph Ellis carefully chronicles the painstaking journey that was the War of Independence and the persevering spirit of Washington.
 Here is a great excerpt:

 A central lesson of his life – survive and you shall succeed – seemed to be holding true in the months after Valley Forge.
 Once [British General] Clinton barricaded his army in New York, and as Washington took up defensive positions around the city, he recalled being in the same location two years earlier and in much less favorable circumstances: "It is not a little pleasing, nor less wonderful to contemplate, that after two years of Maneuvering and undergoing the strangest vicissitudes perhaps ever attended any one contest since the creation, that both armies are brought back to the very point they set out from."
 Only this time it was the British who were "now reduced to the use of the spade and pick axe for defense."
 Victory seemed imminent.